-GMT +1 (GMT +2 between the last Sunday in March and the Saturday before the last Sunday in September).
+GMT +1 (GMT +2 between the last Sunday in March and the Saturday before the last Sunday in October).

 Electrical current in Italy is 230 volts, 50Hz.
 A variety of plugs are in use, including the European-style two-pin plug.

 The international access code for Italy is +39.
+The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
+All numbers must be preceded by 0, whether originating in Italy or out, unless calling a mobile phone.
+City/area codes are in use, e.g. 02 for Milan and 06 for Rome.
 There can be high surcharges on calls made from hotels and it is generally cheaper to use a calling card.
 Public telephone boxes take phone cards for local and international calls, which can be bought from newsagents.
 The local mobile phone operators use GSM networks and have roaming agreements with most international operators.
 Internet cafes are available in the main towns and resorts.

 Emergencies: 113 (Police); 118 (Ambulance)

-The train station is across the road from Terminal 3, near Car Park D. There are two trains to the city: the Leonardo Express travels directly to Roma Termini, the station in the city centre, every half hour from 6:30am to 11:30pm, for €14; and the cheaper but slightly slower Metro line FR1, which runs to major stations every 15 minutes, or every half hour on Sundays and holidays, and costs €8.
+The train station is across the road from Terminal 3, near car park D. There are two trains to the city.
+The Leonardo Express travels directly to Roma Termini, the station in the city centre, every half hour from 6.30am to 11.30pm, for €14.
+Buy a ticket at the ticketing counter in the station and then validate it at one of the machines (the ticket will then be valid for an hour and a half).
+A cheaper option is the slightly slower Metro line FR1, which runs to major stations (Tiburtina, Tuscolana, Ostiense and Trastevere) every 15 minutes, or every half hour on Sundays and holidays, and costs €8.
 Cotral buses leave from Roma Tiburtina railway station and stop at Piazza dei Cinquecento in front of the national museum.

 A free shuttle bus operates between the terminals and car parks every 15 minutes.

-Parking starts from €3 for the one-hour spaces in front of the terminal, to a variety of options within the garages and long-term lots.
+Parking spaces are available in front of the terminal, and there is a variety of options within the garages and long-term lots.
 All parking options are connected to the terminals via walkways or shuttle buses.